 I was forced to hang out with the voices and I didn’t like the company.
 This was around the time I got pregnant.
 With the added pressures of bringing in another life into the world when I wasn’t sure of my place in it, I was cooked from the inside every day.

 The only way to stop the negativity was to simply let life happen to me.
-I did things on autopilot – wake up, throw up, lie down on the bed and work, lie down on the sofa and work, sleep, repeat.
+I did things on autopilot – wake up, throw up, lie down on the bed and work, lounge on the sofa and work, sleep, repeat.
 Around this time, my parents came to live with R and me to help us out.
-After a week of watching me shuffle between my bed and my sofa and looking forlorn, my mother said, “You are pregnant, not sick.”
+After a week of watching me shuffle between the bed and sofa, looking forlorn, my mother said, “You are pregnant, not sick.”

 Something snapped into place that day.
 I was not sick.
 I could do something about my situation.
 I was about to turn thirty for crying out loud and I did not want to carry the voices with me into the new decade.
 I definitely did not want to pass on my anxieties to my kid.